dominodatalab/nvidia-starter-kit/README.md

 ### How NOT to use Domino NVIDIA Starter Kit

 - Since Domino NVIDIA Starter Kit deployments have no redundancy or backups, they should not be treated as durable production data science platforms
-- Domino NVIDIA Starter Kit deployments can not currently be used to build multi-node clusters
+- Domino NVIDIA Starter Kit can not currently be used to build multi-node clusters

 <br />
 <br />